-There’s something so alluring about Julia Roberts in 1990.
+There’s something so alluring about Julia Roberts circa 1990.
 The trouble is that women who tried to replicate her bouncy, carefree curls more often than not left the salon chair looking more like Michael Bolton than the Pretty Woman star.
-After far too many “bad perms,” we all gave up trying to fake curls and looked to flatirons instead.
-It seems that it took almost three decades for the perm to shake its bad reputation because only now are women coming back around to the idea.
+After far too many bad perms, we all gave up trying to fake those coveted curls and looked to flatirons instead.
+It took almost three decades for the perm to shake its bad reputation, but now women are coming back around to the idea.

 Thankfully, the process—as well as the outcome—has evolved, and not only is the perm 2.0 kinder to hair, but the effect is far more natural.
-This next-gen perm lasts three months, so you don’t need to grow it out like the stubborn, merciless curls of yesteryear.
-We called on Lily Bunting-Branch, the Hershesons technician who designed the modern perm the salon is now offering.
+This next-gen perm comes with an expiration date of three months, so you don’t need to grow it out like those stubborn, merciless curls of yesteryear.
+We called on Lily Bunting-Branch, the Hershesons technician who designed the modern perm the salon is now offering, to give us some info on the process.
 Keep scrolling to let us convince you to perm your hair, and we guarantee that you’ll be hooked on the idea by the end.

 No damage, as long as the hair is in good condition to start with and the client is totally honest about their hair colour history.
 It’s best to colour your hair after the perm, and you do have to wait at least a week before colouring.

 No. We have the maxi perm and mini-perm.
 The maxi is all about bouncy, natural curls.
 Think full-on, big and lively curls like Julia Roberts in Pretty Woman.
 Hair is wound around long rubber rods versus traditional perm rollers to give a loose, natural-looking big curl.